Autumn 2 2022

 Welcome back!
 We hope you have enjoyed a lovely half term with your families and are now ready to start our second half term in FS2.

-This half term the children have chosen “People who help us- Our real life Superheroes” as their topic.
-Last half term, lots of children were talking about fire and the police, and we had a few police stations made over the half term in class.
+This half term the children have chosen “Arctic Explorers” as their topic.
+We have lots of exciting activities and books to listen to related to this.
+This theme will also help to shape our topic lessons this half term.
 To find out in more detail what we will be learning and how you can support your child’s learning at home, please see our class newsletter.

 We are looking forward a jam packed half term of learning, and enjoying Advent with you in school this half term.